Classical Rhetoric (pre-Socratic Greek) Rhetorical Theory (ecologies) Writing Program Administration

 - Transgender Studies

-Postcolonial theory and literature, creative writing, literary theory and cultural studies, translation and translation studies, cultural journalism
+Postcolonial theory and literature, creative writing, critical caste studies, cultural journalism, literary theory and cultural studies, translation and translation studies, US literature of immigration

 African American literature, African American visual culture, literature of the Black diaspora, and critical theory